 Brian Grove had a walking stick that needed shortening, so he asked around.
 He was put in touch with a club member and saw his work, got interested and joined us.
 He has now gone into industrial type of production of carved hedgehogs for his grandchildren.
 His next project is a howling wolf .
 He stressed the helpfulness and friendliness of the club members.
 They are always willing to chat and offer advice

 Glynnis Cruice discovered the club at Towneley Hall in 2011.
 She had to be convinced that women carved but was assured they did.
 A couple of years latter, when she retired, she joined and has tackled some ambitious work.
 Her next project is a chess set.
 I have

-started to carve a set several times and have always been dissolution by the number of pawns.
+started to carve a set several times and have always been disillusioned by the number of pawns.
 I wish her luck.
 She appreciates the members help and friendliness.